JasonWaataja/JWS-Config/README.md

 From the main interface, you can use the side buttons to add files and directories as well as move and remove them.

-You can view an image on its own window by double clicking on or right clicking and choosing "Open".
+You can view an image in its own window by double clicking on it or right clicking and choosing "Open".
 From the image viewer, you can resize the image as well as navigate the images with the buttons on the bottom or by right clicking on the image.
 You can also go to the next image by clicking on the image and go to the previous image with middle click.

 Hitting apply or "Save" writes the current configuration to ~/.jws.
 It writes to this file regardless of whether or not you opened a different file.
 You can save